How to take action

 Starting any campaign may seem daunting.
 That's why we've worked with some of our established Local Groups to develop this toolkit that will take you through the key steps to running a successful campaign.

 The toolkit will introduce the whole process - planning, implementing and evaluating.
 It includes films with advice from experienced Living Streets campaigners to help you along the way.

 We hope this toolkit will help you achieve results.
-If you have any questions or require further advice please email our Supporter Development Coordinator.
+If you have any questions or require further advice please email our Supporter Mobilisation Coordinator.
 Happy campaigning!

 Our step-by-step toolkit

 To start, clarify the problem or issue that you're going to campaign on.
 Think about what you would like to change.
 By identifying the problem, you will be able to develop a campaign to make that change happen.